 Potable reuse is a locally controlled and drought-resilient supply that is effective in mitigating drought risks.
-The Board was presented a goal of 24,000 AFY of potable reuse by 2035, which can be achieved with a project in collaboration with the Cities of San José and Santa Clara, and a long-term vision to maximize water reuse in the county.
+The Recycled Water Committee recommends a goal of 24,000 AFY of potable reuse by 2035, which can be achieved with a project in collaboration with the Cities of San José and Santa Clara, and a long-term vision to maximize water reuse in the county up to 32,000 AFY.
 This long-term vision includes additional potable and non-potable reuse, desalination, stormwater capture, and other alternative water sources.
 (Attachment 3).
 The inclusion of a 2035 goal with the long-term vision promotes a phased approach that accounts for uncertainty with future demand and wastewater availability while balancing affordability and risk of overinvestment.